SoulKyu/my-homelab/README.md

 Private Network is only accessible from my Homelab, in the future a Headscale configuration is going to be deployed to allow access from my secure device.

 Public Network is available from outside only on port 443 to specific URL that are designed to be publically accessed such as a future portfolio for example.

+## What-s next ?

+Actually looking to push a PR to support scaleway provider to automatically renew my truenas scale certificate on this project : https://github.com/thde/truenas-scale-acme

+Would like to integrate this IA feature : https://github.com/McCloudS/subgen
+- Permit to automatic translation using IA
+- Try to deploy it on Kubernetes using my AMD GPU.